e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• They are prone to breaking as they are fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+• They can break as they are extremely fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 Under no circumstances should neodymium magnets be placed near a computer HDD, TV, and wallet.